Headgum: Perfect Person

-A weekly show hosted by Reilly Anspaugh and Geoffrey James that blends conversation and improv comedy based on the most absurd reviews on the internet.
-Guests have included Jeff Probst talking about Sandals Resorts, Ryan Gaul talking about haunted houses, and Finn Wolfhard talking about indoor trampoline parks.
-Review Revue first aired on January 13, 2020.
-The show has received positive reviews from outlets such as Vulture.com.
+Podcast But Outside

+Created by Andrew Michaan and Cole Hersch, Podcast But Outside is a comedy podcast where strangers are interviewed on the street.
+It was launched in April 2019 and premiered on the Headgum network on December 4, 2024.

 Robot Congress

 Ryan "Video Game Attorney" Morrison, Austin Hoffman, and Ali Rothman, analyze and discuss topics around the intersection of law and technology.
 As of March 9, 2019, the podcast has released 81 episodes.

+Rude Tales of Magic

+Branson Reese and his jester's retinue, Christopher Hastings, Carly Monardo, Tim Platt, Joe Lepore, and Ali Fisher, buck and bumble through the magical backwater world of Cordelia.

+Seek Treatment

+Comedians Catherine Cohen and Pat Regan discuss dating, sex, and pop culture on a weekly basis.
+Seek Treatment (sometimes formatted as Seek Treatment with Cat & Pat) premiered on the Forever Dog podcast network, on July 24, 2018.
+The first Headgum-produced episode of Seek Treatment was released on January 16, 2024.
+Since relaunching under the Headgum network, Seek Treatment has featured guests such as Dylan Mulvaney, Robby Hoffman, and Kate Berlant.

 SitcomD&D

 Erin Keif, Waleed Mansour, Elizabeth Andrews, Sean Coyle, and Ben Briggs star in a weekly podcast which blends sitcoms with Dungeons & Dragons.
 SitcomD&D premiered on February 15, 2022.

+So True with Caleb Hearon

+Caleb Hearon hosts a weekly podcast.
+So True with Caleb Hearon became a Headgum podcast on October 17, 2024.

 Too Scary; Didn't Watch

 The horror movie recap podcast for those too scared to watch for themselves.
 In this weekly podcast Emily Gonzalez, Henley Cox, and Sammy Smart recap and discuss popular horror movies.
 Released on August 14, 2019.